grpc/proposal/A93-xds-ext-proc.md

   special to handle flow control; it will simply not wait for the ext_proc response before sending the message on the data plane stream.

+#### Flow Control and Streaming RPCs

+If not in observability mode, if the data plane RPC is a streaming RPC, then there may be multiple client messages or server messages queued up at the same time waiting for responses from the ext_proc server.
+Note that we specifically do *not* want to wait until we see a response from one message before sending the next message to the ext_proc server, because that would add per-message latency for a full round-trip to the ext_proc server, which would dramatically affect streaming performance.

+Implementations must ensure proper flow control for this situation.

+TODO: figure out details of how this will work

 #### Payload Handling

 The existing ext_proc protocol's handling of request payloads has a